Fox Chaser: A Winter on the Trapline provides inside look at trapping and sustainability

 Grandjambe uses every part of the animals that he harvests, honouring his ancestors' traditions.

-Grandjambe is also a millwright who works in the oil and gas industry, working half the year in Fort Chipewyan.
+Grandjambe is also a millwright who works in the oil and gas industry, spending half the year in Fort Chipewyan.

 "He just has that perspective of seeing that side of the industry, but also seeing the impact of the industry on the environment," said Hsiung.